Learning-to-defer for sequential medical decision-making under uncertainty: Appendix

-\paragraph{Diabetes simulator.} We use open-source implementation of the FDA approved Type-1 Diabetes Mellitus simulator (T1DMS) for modelling treatment of Type-1 diabetes.
-The simulator models managing an in-silico patient's blood glucose levels when consuming a meal.
+\paragraph{Diabetes simulator.} We use an open-source implementation of the FDA approved Type-1 Diabetes Mellitus simulator (T1DMS) for modelling treatment of Type-1 diabetes.
+The simulator models the dynamics of an in-silico patient's blood glucose levels when consuming a meal.
 If the blood glucose level is either too high (hyperglycemia) or too low (hypoglycemia), this can have fatal consequences such as organ failure.
 As a result, a clinician must administer an insulin dosage to minimize the risk of such events.
 While a doctor’s initial dosage prescription is usually available, the insulin sensitivity of a patient’s internal organs changes over time, thereby introducing non-stationarity that should be accounted for.
 We sample $10$ adolescent patient trajectories (episodes) over $24$ hours (with measurements aggregated at $15$ minute intervals).
-Glucose levels are discretized into $6$ states according to ranges suggested in the simulator (additional details are in the appendix).
-Further, insulin and bolus intervention combinations are discretized to generate a total of $8$ actions.
+Glucose levels are discretized into $13$ states according to ranges suggested in the simulator.
+Further, insulin and bolus intervention combinations are discretized to generate a total of $25$ actions.
+The non-stationary characteristics of this publicly available simulator allow us to thoroughly evaluate all aspects of SLTD under the true dynamics of the simulator.
+The reward function for Diabetes data is stationary and defined in the simulator.
+It is a function of the state and is defined as the change in risk due to change in blood glucose level between the last two measurements.
+Discretization of Glucose levels is provided in Table~\ref{tab:diabetes_bg} and discretization of interventions is summarized in Table~\ref{tab:bolus} (bolus) and Table~\ref{tab:insulin} (insulin).
+The discrete combinations of bolus and insulin are combined to generate $25$ potential actions.

 We introduce non-stationarity within each episode by increasingly changing the adolescent patient properties to an alternative patient over the episode.
+This is different from the setting of~\cite{chandak2020optimizing} where non-stationarity is indeed across episodes.
+Thus our setting is more challenging.
 This significantly affects the utility of the initial target policy necessitating deferral as the patient properties change over the course of the day.
 The non-stationary clinician/behavior policy is estimated using Q-learning.
-We use an epsilon-greedy version of such a policy that is further made to degrade over time by increasing stochastic.
-The target policy resembles the clinician policy except is changed to take random actions in the time-window $35(=8\text{hrs}) \leq t \leq 50(=13\text{hrs})$.
-This is the desired region of pre-emptive deferral.
-Discretization of Glucose levels is provided in Table~\ref{tab:diabetes_bg} and discretization of interventions is summarized in Table~\ref{tab:bolus_insulin}.
+We use an epsilon-greedy version of such a policy.